rems-project/c-verif-mark/README.md

 ## Initial meeting talks

 We had an initial meeting on Wednesday 3 August 2022, at the Isaac Newton Institute (and online), as part of the [VSO2](https://www.newton.ac.uk/event/vso2/) programme.
 This had short status-update/lessons-learned/limitations/future-plan talks (15 minutes each) for several of the existing approaches.
 This is just a selection limited by availability and the schedule; it's missing several major approaches.
 One could focus just on verifying C code as-is, or also cover the various approaches out there that verify something else and then generate C from that, or consider all verification at roughly the C level of abstraction.
-All those are interesting and relevant, but for these talks we focus on the first.
+All those are interesting and relevant, but these talks focussed just on the first.

 - 2.00 - 2.15 [Peter Sewell (University of Cambridge), Introduction](notes/notes02-2022-08-03-INI-all-slides/Peter_Sewell_Intro.pdf)
 - 2.15 - 2.30 [Andrew Appel/Lennart Beringer (Princeton), VST](notes/notes02-2022-08-03-INI-all-slides/Andrew_Appel_VST.pdf)